 Thanksgiving is a time of heartwarming scenes of European pilgrims having friendly meals with the native peoples of America.
-Christianity had at last made it’s way to the Americas.
-But what would come next wouldn’t be the good new of Jesus Christ and his Kingdom.
+Christianity had, at last, made its way to the Americas.
+But what would come next wouldn’t be the good news of the Gospel—Jesus Christ and his Kingdom.
 Over the next 400 years, America would experience the longest and most devastating genocide the world has ever seen, all in the name of God.

 How could those who claim to worship and follow Jesus be responsible for such incredible satanic evil?

 It’s time for a history lesson.

 Christopher Columbus has been viewed as a genuine American hero since at least 1792 when the Society of St. Tammany in New York City first held a dinner to honor the man and his deeds.
 Columbus Day was conceived by the Knights of Columbus, a Catholic Fraternal organization, in the 1930s because they wanted a Catholic hero.
 After President Franklin D. Roosevelt signed the day into law as a federal holiday in 1937, the rest has been history.

 Irish and French Catholics have argued that Columbus, who “brought the Christian faith to half the world,” should be named a saint.
 Though the move had the approval of Pope Pius IX (reign 1846–1878), Columbus was never canonized because he fathered an illegitimate child, and there was no proof he had performed a miracle.

 Not until his third voyage did Columbus actually land on the American mainland.
 Upon seeing four rivers flowing from the landmass, he believed he had encountered the Garden of Eden.
 Columbus described the native people as timid, free, and generous, recording in his ship log:1